lertsoft/GPD_WIN4/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an set of instruction or checklist of sorts for me to follow once I get my device.
-I will do two different ones because I will be doing a fresh install of windows on a new SSD, and the included SSD will be left for trouble-shooting.
+This is an set of instruction or checklist of sorts for me to follow.

 > for those of us that would love to 3D print some accesories. </br>
 ***[3D model file](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.1.1-3DModel)*** </br>